2MX or REA 3022 Matematikk R1 or equivalent course.

 - Able to identify applications of mathematics in engineering subjects.

 - Know the possibilities and limitations of mathematical software.

-The students will have in-depth knowledge in the areas of logic and discrete mathematics, with
+The students will have knowledge in the areas of logic and discrete mathematics, with

 - able to understand and use mathematical language.